Raja Pandi: Soundtrack

 The music was composed by Deva, with lyrics by Vairamuthu.

 Reception

 Malini Mannath of The Indian Express wrote, "The director is not able to maintain the interest throughout the film".
-Thulasi of Kalki said the film has story within a story and that the film doesn't move a single bit from the old formula.
-He found Deva's music as melodious while appreciating editing as film's lifeline and he has worked hard to show story within a story without confusion but panned Sarathkumar's acting and Manojkumar's direction.
+Thulasi of Kalki said the film has story within a story and that the film does not move a single bit from the old formula.
+She found Deva's music as melodious while appreciating the editing as the film's lifeline and he has worked hard to show story within a story without confusion but panned Sarathkumar's acting and Manojkumar's direction.